leedmitri/neotcg/README.md

 ```
 ### highprioritydecks, allisodecks, singlecards
 **HIGH PRIORITY DECKS**
- provide a list of decks that you are most seeking
+ provide a list of decks that you are most seeking that will display on your collect page.
  a placeholder card will be used to represent the cards you do not own from the deck (emptycard.png)
  *put the deck name, not card numbers (ie sakura, not sakura01)*